 3. Lanney Sanding Block Hand Sander

-Lanney’s kit will likely fill most, or even all, of your sanding needs.
+Lanney’s kit will likely fill most, or even all, of your sanding needs, and it’s a great pick for those who need to sand regularly.
 You get two tools—a sanding block and a teardrop-shaped accessory for getting into grooves and tight places—as well as 20 sheets of precut sandpaper in 10 different grits ranging from 180 to ultrafine 2500.
 The paper is a wet-dry version made with durable silicon carbide.
 The sanding block itself is quite large, measuring 6.5 inches long and 3.3 inches wide.
 The size makes for quick work, but it can be somewhat unwieldy for smaller hands.

 4. Dewalt Electric Sander